eag1ex/tcp-server-calculator/readme.md

 ## TCP-server-calculator
-This is a simple Node.js calculator handling 32bit unsigned integers using npm/net module to communicate with client via TCP connection, and send signal inputs via CLI on port 1010 with simple commands:
+This is a simple Node.js calculator handling 32bit unsigned integers using npm/net module to communicate with server via TCP connection, and send signal inputs via CLI and netcat on port 1010 with simple commands:

 ```sh
 # Using netcat to produce results